Preference-Conditioned Gradient Variations for Multi-Objective Quality-Diversity: Experimental Setup

-We compare \pcc to five baselines: \pgx, \mome, \pga, \nsga and \spea. \pgx and \mome are both \moqd algorithms so are straightforward to evaluate.
-In \pga, we convert the multiple objectives into a single one by adding them.
-To ensure all algorithms have equal population sizes, if we use a grid of $k$ cells with maximum Pareto length of $|\mathcal{P}|$ for \moqd methods, we use $k \times |\mathcal{P}|$ cells for \pga and a population size of $k \times |\mathcal{P}|$ for \nsga and \spea.
-To report metrics for \pga, \nsga and \spea, we use a passive archive with the same structure as the \moqd methods.
+To report metrics for \pga, \nsga, \nsgasmall, \spea and \speasmall we use a passive archive with the same structure as the \moqd methods.
 At each iteration, we fill the passive archive with solutions found by the algorithm and then calculate metrics on these archives.
 Importantly, the passive archives do not interact within the primary algorithmic loop, ensuring that there is no effect on the behaviour of the baseline algorithms.